Women in Islam: Gender segregation

+In prayer

 There are location-variations for women within mosques and congregations.
 Within some Islamic schools and branches, there are specific prayer variations for women.
-Women are not obligated to pray during their menstruation and for a period of time after childbirth.
-Majority of mosques worldwide have dedicated ladies-only prayer spaces.
+Women are ordered not to pray during their menstruation and for a length of time after childbirth (postpartum period).
+A majority of mosques worldwide have dedicated ladies-only prayer spaces.
 These include mosques in Muslim-majority countries like Indonesia, Malaysia, Turkey, Saudi Arabia and the United Arab Emirates, as well as mosques in countries where Muslims are a minority group, like Singapore, South Korea, Japan and the United States.
-In India, as well as some mosques established by South Asian migrant communities in the UK, however, women are not permitted to enter mosques.
-This causes considerable concern and psychological distress for many Muslim women.
+In accordance with Islamic tradition, there is a practice of creating separate prayer spaces for men and women within mosques, which is derived from Hadith literature, including Sahih Muslim.
+Additionally, it is recorded that Muhammad encouraged the construction of separate entrances for men and women in mosques.
+This recommendation aimed to provide convenience and maintain a sense of propriety by allowing men and women to enter and exit the mosque without mingling through the same entrance.